TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Staircase search = monotonic elimination.
 - The moment you move left or down, you eliminate full row/column instantly.

-- **âš ï¸ Pitfalls**
+- **⚠️ Pitfalls**
-    - Donâ€™t start from top-left â†’ both right & down move increases
+    - Don’t start from top-left → both right & down move increases
-    - Donâ€™t use BFS/DFS â†’ waste of time
+    - Don’t use BFS/DFS → waste of time
-    - Donâ€™t treat as binary matrix or DP
+    - Don’t treat as binary matrix or DP
     - Carefully check boundaries
 ---